Letters from Lodi

 The CIMIS data from the past five vintages also shows that, in recent years, Lodi’s climate has been only marginally warmer than mid-Napa Valley’s, notwithstanding year-to-year fluctuations.

-Generally speaking, regions like Arroyo Seco in Monterey, Santa Barbara’s Santa Maria Valley, San Luis Obispo, and much of Sonoma County (near Santa Rosa) experience cooler vintages than Lodi.
+Generally speaking, regions like Arroyo Seco in Monterey, Santa Barbara’s Santa Maria Valley, San Luis Obispo, and much of Sonoma County (near Santa Rosa) experience cooler vintages than Lodi, despite anomalies in this particular 5-year snapshot.
 Fresno, on the other hand, is consistently much hotter.
 Lodi is “Central Valley” only in a political sense; certainly not climatically.

 Sunset’s practical delineations